California Child Safety AMBER Network

 The California Broadcasters Association, California Department of Transportation, California Lottery, Facebook, Twitter, California law enforcement agencies, and the media.

-• There is reason to believe the victim is in imminent danger of serious bodily injury or death.
+3. The victim is in imminent danger of serious bodily injury or death.

 The AMBER Alert cannot be used for custodial disputes or runaway cases which do not meet the criteria.
 Here are the steps a law enforcement agency must take once it has been determined the criteria have been met: